Take the 30 Day Decluttering Challenge For A Clutter-Free Home!

 Today you need to go through your decor.

-So go through your bookshelves, decor pillows, and any piece of decor you really don’t love.
+So go through your bookshelves, decor pillows, and any decor you really don’t love.

 It’s time to get rid of it.

-Donate it to Goodwill or sell it on Facebook Marketplace, just give it a new home.
+Donate it to Goodwill, sell it on Facebook Marketplace, and give it a new home.

-Now you know exactly what you need to do for this 30 Day Decluttering Challenge.
+Now you know exactly what to do for this 30-Day Decluttering Challenge.

 Grab your FREE 30 Day Decluttering Challenge printable PDF to keep you on track for the next 30 days.

-You can find it in the Resource Library along with many other decluttering printables.
+You can find it in the Resource Library and many other decluttering printables.

 Now that you have worked so hard at decluttering your whole house, you must keep it that way.